Seborrheic Blepharitis Causes & Treatments | EyeLoveCares

 Typically, the treatment options include:

 This is comparatively a simpler option in which your doctor recommends you to gently scrub your eyelids to remove the biofilm buildup from the eyelid.
 A daily regime of eyelid cleaning and warm compresses reduces Demodex mites and bacteria on your eyelids.
-The effective cleaning agents include diluted shampoo or, eyelid cleansers such as Avenov and Ocusoft: Systane.
+The effective cleaning agents include both wipes and sprays, such as the Heyedrate Lid and Lash Cleanser.

 Medicated Eye Drops or Ointments

-Your ophthalmologist may prescribe you some medicines or ointments to destroy the built-up bacteria and other microbes on the eyelids.
+Your eye doctor may prescribe you some medicines or ointments to destroy the built-up bacteria and other microbes on the eyelids.
 The medicated eye drops are often used when infection is severe and can cause the eye infection.

-Although eyelid scrub and cleansing treatment is quite helpful to remove bacterial plaque, your doctor may also recommend you some in-office procedures to speed up the treatment.
+Although eyelid scrub and cleansing treatment is quite helpful to remove bacterial plaque at home, your doctor may also recommend you some in-office procedures to speed up the treatment.
 Some procedures are:,

 This treatment helps in the removal of bacteria, Demodex mites, and biofilm efficiently from the eyelids.
 Plus, it helps doctors open the clogged glands and improves their functionality.